KLINGTdotNET/pyv/README.md

+# pyv
-# pyv - a wrapper for virtualenv that doesn't mess around with your shell
+### A wrapper for virtualenv that doesn't mess around with your shell

 **pyv** is an alternative to [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) written in bash.
 It works like [vex](https://pypi.python.org/pypi/vex) by starting a subshell for your virtual environment.
 The advantage is, that you *don't* have to *deactivate* your virtual envrionment, instead you only have leave your subshell (`Ctrl+D`) to get back where you left off.